boatmeme/grails-translate/README.md

 Feel free to contact me by email (jonathan.griggs at gmail.com) or follow me on GitHub at [https://github.com/boatmeme](https://github.com/boatmeme).

 # Change Log

+## v1.3.0 - 2012.05.25

+* Upgraded to 0.6.1 RELEASE of Microsoft Translator Java API from Maven Central Repo.
+Allows the use of new Windows Azure Marketplace Client ID / Client Secret Oauth

 ## v1.2.1 - 2012.01.05